 This was mainly attributable to the exposure outstanding on USD cash and cash equivalents, receivables and payables which were not hedged at the end of the reporting period.

-The Company's sensitivity to the USD increased during the current year mainly due to an increase in USD denominated cash and cash equivalents and receivables.
+The Company's sensitivity to the USD increased during the current year mainly due to a decrease in USD denominated payables.

 b) Interest rate risk